 Joint Cartography Conference in Venice–

-For the organisation a small team has been composed of the president of Roberto Almagià, Emilio Moreschi, Prof. Vladimiro Valerio and Alex Smit.
-Emilio Moreschi lives part of the year in Venice and is very well introduced in different associations there.
-Many thanks to Prof. Vladimiro Valerio, who has volunteered to take care of the scientific aspects of the conference.
-Until recently he lectured at Venice University and is internationally recognised as a leading expert in Italian history of cartography.
+For the organisation a small team has been composed of Alex Smit, Emilio Moreschi, president of Almagià, and Prof. Vladimiro Valerio.
+Emilio lives part of the year in Venice and is very well introduced in different associations there.
+Many thanks to Prof. Vladimiro Valerio, who has volunteered to take care of the scientific coordination of the conference.
+Until recently he lectured at Venice University and is internationally recognised as a leading expert in Italian cartography.
 He is very well known in academic circles in Venice and lives there since many years.